Skip to main content

 Organic animal nutrition aims to achieve satisfactory performance from healthy animals in an animal-friendly husbandry environment.
 To this end, feeding strategies are needed that meet both the constraints of organic livestock production and the physiological needs of the animals.

-Work group Animal feeding
+Working group Animal nutrition

 Projects